mikhageorge/mikhail-projects/README.md

 could be assigned fewer.
 Additionally, the system restricted the number of slots assigned to each TA per day to a specified limit.
 • The project was implemented using Prolog

+The last of us game
+• Implemented a single player game for survival in a world filled with zombies using OOP concepts. the player can choose to play with different characters and each character has a special action . players can only move within a 15*15 grid and they may find traps on some cells that decrease the player’s health or supplies that increase the player’s health or allow the player to use his special action. when the player kills a zombie , another one will spawn on the map and the game doesn’t end except when the player collects and uses all vaccines (type of supplies ) or when all the heroes are defeated by zombies.
+• The game engine was implemented with java in milestone 1 and 2 of this project . the GUI for the game was implemented in milestone 3 using javaFX

+Operating system simulation :
+• The project code simulates an operating system by implementing the round robin (RR) scheduling algorithm to manage system processes.
+It includes creating an interpreter to read and execute code from text files, implementing memory management to store processes, and using mutexes to ensure mutual exclusion over critical resources.
+• The project was implemented using C